NoobCam/gonumb/README.md

 ## Notes

 - **Running with Root Privileges**: Masscan requires root privileges to run.
-You may need to execute your command with `sudo`.
+You will be prompted for your sudo password when masscan runs.
 - **Input Files**: Ensure that your input files (`asn_list.txt`, `cidr_list.txt`, etc.) are formatted correctly with one entry per line.

 ## License